cyanreg/avtransport/draft-avtransport-spec.md

 The LDPC variant to be used is **irregular**, systematic, with no subblocks.
 The full block, along with the check data, shall be sent to an LDPC decoder.

-To ease implementations, only three different lengths are used:
+To ease implementations, only two different lengths are used:
- - 168-bit message, 64-bit parity
  - 224-bit message, 64-bit parity
  - 2016-bit message, 768-bit parity